linkdata/gitsemver/README.md

 ### Scope and limitations

 `gitsemver` is a CLI-first tool, one process run per repository.

+Tag matching is intentionally relaxed: `vMAJOR`, `vMAJOR.MINOR`, and `vMAJOR.MINOR.PATCH` (and the same forms without `v`) are all accepted and preserved in output.
+If you require strict SemVer 2.0.0 output, use full `MAJOR.MINOR.PATCH` tags in Git.

 The implementation package is intentionally internal to this module and is not a supported external API.